Dry January: 7 Tips For Reaching And Maintaining Sobriety

-People participating in Dry January can reach and maintain sobriety during the month of January and beyond with certain types of support.
-Try focusing on your self-care, improving your mental health, and filling your time with meaningful activities.
+People participating in Dry January can reach and maintain sobriety during the month of January and beyond using an array of strategies.
+These include focusing on your self-care, improving your mental health, and filling your time with meaningful activities.

 Tips For Maintaining A Dry January